-The 2020/21 financial year ended with our shop stock at 17 units.
-A new pop-up shop has been leased in George Street in the city centre of Glasgow and opened in April 2021.
+The 2021/22 financial year ended with our shop stock at 17 units.
 Our central retail hub continues to better manage donations and distribution of stock to our retail outlets.
 Strategic plans include consolidation of arrangements for a central hub and the continued expansion of our online offering.
 We have built our online presence and we now have our own online shop and are members of various other retail offerings online.